 CEOs now have to manage the paradox of being both human and hero.

 To address this paradox CEO 3.0 has learnt to combine confidence and humility.
 For example, the decision of Flipkart’s leaders to publicly apologise following problems with its Big Billion Day Sale last year showed the benefits of quickly taking personal responsibility.

 Although doubt was often criticised as a sign of weakness by earlier generations of CEO, it can also help leaders become more aware and more inclined to challenge their own thinking.
 CEO 3.0 puts a positive twist on doubt and uses the questions it raises to first test their ideas.
 This process of validation subsequently allows them to communicate their final decision with greater personal conviction.

-In today’s world leaders are contending with many powerful forces including: the rise of new middle-class consumers in emerging markets, complex geopolitical issues and unprecedented technological disruption.
+In today’s world leaders are contending with many powerful forces including the rise of new middle-class consumers in emerging markets, complex geopolitical issues and unprecedented technological disruption.

 These external forces require CEOs to manage at 3-speeds.
 At one speed CEO 3.0 manages the existing business under its current business model.
-At a second speed they cultivate emerging businesses that leverage new innovations or exploit new market opportunities.
-While at an another third speed they concurrently nurture experimental research and idea generation about as-yet-unthought-of businesses of the future.
+At a second speed, they cultivate emerging businesses that leverage new innovations or exploit new market opportunities.
+While at another third speed they concurrently nurture experimental research and idea generation about as-yet-unthought-of businesses of the future.